Reactmine: a statistical search algorithm for inferring chemical reactions from time series data: System and methods

 A reaction candidate $r$ is \emph{accepted} if it satisfies $\rho(r) < \alpha$.
 A typically acceptable value for $\alpha$ is below 1, indicating that the variance of the estimator does not overcome the mean.
 In the event where the best reaction $r^*$ fails to satisfy that condition, the addition of a catalyst to the reaction candidate is tried.
 To that end, Equation~(\ref{eq:MAL}) is modified:

 $\forall j \in R\cup P$, and $c$ can be any species.
 The optimal catalyst $c^*$ for a particular reaction is the species providing the lowest CV, in which case $R \gets c^*$ and $P \gets c^*$.
-A catalyzed reaction is accepted if its associated loss value is below $\alpha$.
+A catalyzed reaction is accepted if its associated CV is below $\alpha$.

-The reaction candidates are thus ranked according to their CV, the lowest CV corresponding to the best reaction.
+The reaction are thus ranked according to their CV, the lowest CV corresponding to the best reaction.
 The $\beta$ best accepted reactions are returned, representing the maximum number of inferred candidates.